tendermint/tendermint/spec/abci/abci.md

     - Tendermint expects `LastBlockAppHash` and `LastBlockHeight` to be updated during `Commit`, ensuring that `Commit` is never called twice for the same block height.

+> Note: Semantic version is reference to [semantic versioning](https://semver.org/).
+Semantic versions in info will be displayed as X.X.x.

 ### InitChain